asmjit/asmjit/README.md

 ### Code Injection

 Both `Builder` and `Compiler` emitters store their nodes in a double-linked list, which makes it easy to manipulate that list during the code generation or after.
 Each node is always emitted next to the current `cursor` and the cursor is changed to that newly emitted node.
-The cursor can be explicitly retrieved and assigned by `cursor()` and `setCursor()`, respectively.
+The cursor can be explicitly retrieved and changed by `cursor()` and `setCursor()`, respectively.

 The following example shows how to inject code at the beginning of the function by implementing an `XmmConstInjector` helper class.